 Often these conversations and feedback gathering are done in a ‘water cooler’ conversation.
 There is no structure to it.
-Or the leaders are across feedback from their stakeholders, but it is in their head, never making it into a system that is visible to all.
+Or the leaders are across stakeholder feedback, but it is in their head, never making it into a system that is visible to all.
 The problem with this is there is likely some gold in those conversations.
 Insights you had never considered.
 Issues you didn’t realise existed.

 Employee cultural metrics

 ADAPT’s Career Valuation Tool measures seven different motivations for an individual, and the ideals for each can change depending on what is happening in an employee’s life, their age, and their financial situation.

 - Professional fit

 - Financial security

 The feature assesses ideally what people want, and how their current job delivers.
 It is captured as part of a facilitated conversation with a cultural champion in the organisation and leads to incredible insights into each employee and what they need.

 embedADAPT also captures an employee’s level of engagement at any given time.
 We ask a series of questions and record whether they are engaged or disengaged.
 The trends over time can be plotted for an individual or across the whole organisation.